← Back to dashboard

 Thermal Anomalies β€” Major Refineries & Terminals

-No thermal anomalies detected near major refineries or terminals in the past 24 hours.
+● No thermal anomalies detected near tracked 24 major EU and Gulf refineries / terminals in the past 24 hours.

 Bunker Fuel Prices